 FOR JOURNALISTS & PHOTOGRAPHERS (AMATEUR AND PRO ALIKE)

 In some ways, not a lot has changed since previous eras of protests (that’s why there are still protests).
 In a crucial way, though, one thing has: the police have better technology than ever to identify people at protests, definitively or via algorithmic error.
 You have various concerns to consider—how do you make sure your documentation is secure from the police if you are detained?
 And responsibilities—how can you cover events without potentially putting peoples’ lives at risk?
-Police use published (and seek unpublished) photography to criminalize protestors, and vigilantes use them to stalk and doxx protestors (or worse).
+Police use published (and seek unpublished) photography to criminalize protesters, and vigilantes use them to stalk and doxx protesters (or worse).
 We hope you consider both concerns carefully, and also ask yourself—what compels me to document this protest in this way?
 We think you can capture powerful, important moments without necessarily revealing peoples’ faces without their permission—can you rise to the challenge?